dbfit/dbfit/website/_includes/manual/execute-procedure.md

             |Hello       |World        |Hello World  |
             |Ford        |Prefect      |Ford Prefect |

-    * if the procedure has output parameters, then those values are compared to expectations specified in the FitNesse table, and are used to determine the outcome of the test.

 ### Calling procedures without parameters

 For the case where neither parameters nor return values are specified, `Execute Procedure` should be called with just one row (without a row for column header names).